-It’s interesting to see here how the left side starts off as the higher producer, it evens out at month 5, and then rightie pulls into the lead at 8 months post-partum.
-My left side has always been my “money boob,” because I’m right-handed and tend to do more compressions on the left.
-(This is not very smart.
-Learn from my lopsidedness!)
+It’s interesting to see here how the left side starts off as the higher producer, it evens out at month 5, and then the right side pulls into the lead at 8 months postpartum.

 How Do the Number of Pumping Sessions Per Day Affect Milk Output?

-The below graph shows how Nico’s total daily output changed based on how many times she was pumping per day:
+The below graph shows how Nico’s total daily output (over a 24 hour period) changed based on how many times she was pumping per day: